Allyn K. Capron: Before Cuba

+Capron married Lillian Morris on 12 August 1896.

 When the Spanish–American War broke out, Capron raised a troop of Rough Riders from the Old West (now Oklahoma) to serve as volunteer cavalry in Cuba.
 Theodore Roosevelt later wrote of Capron:

 Battle and death

 General William R. Shafter's corps of American soldiers arrived in Cuba after the declarations of war in 1898.
 Capron's regiment was commanded by Colonel Leonard Wood and Lieutenant Colonel (later President) Theodore Roosevelt.
 Colonel Wood granted Capron's request to lead the vanguard, ordering Capron to take his advance guard up a hill at Las Guasimas.

 The forward unit of Capron's troop, commanded by Sergeant Hamilton Fish II, ran into Spanish gunfire on the hill.
 Capron rode up and found a dead Cuban scout and Sergeant Fish lying in the middle of the road.
 Bringing up his troops and leading them in action, Capron lay down to fire at the Spanish soldiers and was shot through the space between the left shoulder and neck with the bullet passing through the lungs and exiting out the right area in the waist.

-Brought to the rear by a Rough Rider, Capron died.
+Brought to the rear by a Rough Rider, Capron died on 24 June 1898.
 He was highly praised by his commanders, including Roosevelt and was awarded a posthumous Silver Star in 1925.
 His widow Lillian received the decoration.

-He was buried at Arlington National Cemetery in Arlington, Virginia.
+After his body was returned to the United States, Capron was buried at Arlington National Cemetery in Arlington, Virginia on 27 July 1898.
+His wife was interred beside him after her death in 1937.